wso2-extensions/esb-connector-workday/docs/workingWithAcademicFoundationInWorkday.md

 [https://community.workday.com/sites/default/files/file-hosting/productionapi/Academic_Foundation/v29.0/Get_Maintained_Academic_Periods.html](https://community.workday.com/sites/default/files/file-hosting/productionapi/Academic_Foundation/v29.0/Get_Maintained_Academic_Periods.html)

 ### Sample configuration
-Following is a sample proxy service that illustrates how to connect to Workday with the init operation and use the getMaintainedAcademicPeriods operation.
+Following is a sample proxy service that illustrates how to connect to Workday with the init operation, and then use the getMaintainedAcademicPeriods operation.
 The sample request for this proxy can be found in [getMaintainedAcademicPeriods sample request](#request).
-You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml